MehmetHilmiEmel/fastucp/README.md

 3. AI Agent Ready (MCP)
 FastUCP servers are designed to be easily consumed by LLM Agents (Claude, Gemini, OpenAI) via the Model Context Protocol (MCP), bridging the gap between traditional e-commerce and AI Agents.

-📄 License
-This project is licensed under the Apache 2.0 License.